 El Mercado is located in the heart of Cusco and offers exceptional customer service, to ensure you are able to get the very most out of your stay.
 "Mercado" is the Spanish word for "market", and El Mercado occupies the premises of a former market, located only a couple of blocks from Cusco’s main Plaza de Armas.
 A market is an expression of a town’s culture and traditions, a space where these may be appreciated, fostered and protected.
 Visiting a market is an effective way of obtaining a deep and lasting impression of a city.
 Just as the countryside’s best products are brought to a market, El Mercado brings the magic of the Apus—the spirits of the mountains—to the city.
 At El Mercado, you can expect to receive exceptional service and warm Peruvian hospitality.

-Enjoy the evening at this recently refurbished lodge, nestled within the picturesque landscapes of the Sacred Valley.
+Enjoy the evening at the recently refurbished Lamay Lodge (el.
+9,705ft- 2,958m.), nestled within the picturesque landscapes of the Sacred Valley.
 As a part of the Lares Lodge to Lodge trek, you will enjoy a similar style of accommodation, which feature charming guest rooms, relaxing communal areas and a beautiful garden.
 This will be the perfect place to kick back and relax, following a long day's hike.

-Located on a hillside overlooking a local village deep in the Sacred Valley, the Huacahuasi Lodge is a beautiful place to call home for the evening on your Lodge to Lodge trek to Machu Picchu.
+Located on a hillside overlooking a local village deep in the Sacred Valley, the Huacahuasi Lodge (elevation: 12,585ft - 3,835m.) is a beautiful place to call home for the evening on your Lodge to Lodge trek to Machu Picchu.
 This lodge is quite unique, as the local village in the valley below has played a large roll in the property's construction, in addition to its operation.
 The lodge offers an exclusive glimpse into the life of these remote valleys, as well as a comfortable retreat, following a long day of trekking.